woocommerce/woocommerce-blocks/src/RestApi/StoreApi/docs/cart.md

 # Cart API <!-- omit in toc -->

-The cart API returns the current state of the cart for the current logged in user.
+The cart API returns the current state of the cart for the current session or logged in user.

 All POST endpoints require [Nonce Tokens](nonce-tokens.md) and return the updated state of the full cart once complete.